code4lib/code-of-conduct/README.md

 ## Discuss

-Discussion is welcome either on the [Code4lib listserv](https://listserv.nd.edu/cgi-bin/wa?SUBED1=CODE4LIB&A=1) or by creating a new issue: https://github.com/code4lib/antiharassment-policy/issues/new
+Discussion is welcome on the [Code4lib listserv](https://listserv.nd.edu/cgi-bin/wa?SUBED1=CODE4LIB&A=1).
+[TBD: on Slack? on Discord? on irc?]

 ## Contribute